Looking to reduce blemishes? See our page on Surrey acne treatments here!

 Afterwards, we’ll give you our best opinion on treatment options we think will work on you.
 Often, especially for acne and acne scars, this involves a mixed-mode approach, and a series of steps towards treatment.
 It is unlikely that one cosmetic technology can fix all acne scars in one sitting.

 Please note: our services for acne scar treatments in Surrey are not covered by MSP, nor most insurance providers.
-We will not be able to help you fill out forms or make claims to cover the costs of treatments at our clinic.
 At our clinic, a licensed physician operates in a private, business setting, to help you get safe treatments in the medical cosmetic arena.
 If you would like to treat your acne scars through covered services, we encourage you to see your family doctor as a first step.

 What types of acne scar solutions do you offer at your skin care clinic?